-Zephyr Creek hosts ancient pictographs in the Highwood area of Kananaskis Country, Alberta.
+Zephyr Creek hosts ancient pictographs in the Highwood area of Kananaskis Country, Alberta, Canada.

 Note: There is major flood damage in this area from June 2013 floods.
 Apparently, most of Sentinel Recreation Area was washed away.